JiaWeiBi/codeTest/README.md

 3. Go to the project directory `cd [name]`
 4. Install dependencies: `npm install` or `yarn`
+5. Change .env proxy config to your own if necessary
-5. Start development server: `blocklet dev`
+6. Start development server: `blocklet dev`

 ## Bundle